 2002 - Pratt Kansas Location Opens

-In addition, with the opening of the Pratt, KS office, Dr. William Jennings came on board to serve the Pratt community full-time.
+In addition, with the opening of the Pratt, KS office, Dr. William Jennings came on board to serve the Pratt community full-time for over 20 years before retiring in 2017.

 2000 - 2012 CCK expands reach across Kansas